visheshguria/Lumen5_Clone/README.md

 Lumen5 is a video creation platform designed for brands and businesses to produce engaging video content for social posts, stories, and ads.
-Created a clone of it with the functionalities of the original One..
+Created a clone of it with the functionalities of the original One...
 <br>
 https://remarkable-chaja-5bb2dc.netlify.app/index.html
 <h1>Try Now</h1>